Beaches

 The Balearic Islands include Ibiza, Menorca and Mallorca.
 Just at a 45 minutes flight from Barcelona, the islands are filled with urban residents looking for the perfect place to enjoy their vacation.

-Palma de Mallorca is most crowded and offers some of the best beaches, while Ibiza is where the party seekers are flocking.
-If you want a more relaxed vacation, head to the sleepy Menorca.
+Palma de Mallorca is most crowded and offers some of the best beaches and cheapest accommodation, while Ibiza is where the party people are flocking to – it is home to the biggest and hippest clubs in the world, if all-night-long partying is your thing, check out Privilege Ibiza and Cafe del Mar.
+If you want a more relaxed vacation, head to the sleepy Menorca where secluded bays and nude beaches await.

 Some of the popular beaches include: Santa Ponca (Mallorca), Son Maties (Mallorca), Playa Pinet (Ibiza), Es Vive (Ibiza), Puna Prima (Menorca), Cala en Blanes (Menorca) and Cala Saona (Formentera).